-From my review of the Scribe records, income is recorded with sufficient narrative to clearly identify the source, appears to be posted to the correct nominal codes and I found no evidence of 'off-setting' of income against expenditure.
+From my review of the Scribe records, income is recorded with sufficient narrative to clearly identify the source, appears to be posted to the correct nominal codes.

 F. PETTY CASH

 Petty cash payments were properly supported by receipts, all petty cash expenditure was approved, and VAT appropriately accounted for.